-a) TAPEVOL class active, and SETROPTS NOTAPEDSN, and TAPEAUTHDSN=NO in SYS1.PARMLIB(DEVSUPxx): In this mode the data is protected by the TAPEVOL profile for the standard-labeled tape (AC.2-R8-TAPE-1) or is unprotected if no profile exists or the tape has no labels (AC.2-R8-Tape-2).

-- b) TAPEVOL class inactive, and SETROPTS TAPEDSN, and TAPEAUTHDSN=NO in SYS1.PARMLIB(DEVSUPxx): In this mode the data is protected by the DATASET profile for the data set if the tape has standard labels or is unprotected if the tape has no labels (AC.2-R8-TAPE-3).
+- a) TAPEVOL class active, and SETROPTS NOTAPEDSN, and TAPEAUTHDSN=NO in SYS1.PARMLIB(DEVSUPxx): In this mode the data is protected by the TAPEVOL profile for the standard-labeled tape {AC.2::AC.2-R8-TAPE-1} or is unprotected if no profile exists or the tape has no labels {AC.2::AC.2-R8-Tape-2}. - b) TAPEVOL class inactive, and SETROPTS TAPEDSN, and TAPEAUTHDSN=NO in SYS1.PARMLIB(DEVSUPxx): In this mode the data is protected by the DATASET profile for the data set if the tape has standard labels or is unprotected if the tape has no labels {AC.2::AC.2-R8-TAPE-3}.
 However, in this mode, protection may be ineffective for data sets with names longer than 17 characters, and the physical tape volume labels record only the last 17 characters of a data set name.
-Therefore, this mode should be used only if an active tape management system (DFSMSrmm for the evaluated configuration) is keeping track of tape contents, and will reject the tape volume request if the data set name does not match the name specified by the user (AC.2-R8-TAPE-4). - c) TAPEVOL class active, and SETROPTS TAPEDSN, and TAPEAUTHDSN=NO in SYS1.PARMLIB(DEVSUPxx), and with TAPEVOL profiles that contain RACF TVTOCs: In this mode RACF verifies that the user has specified the correct data set name, and then security for the data set is provided by the DATASET profile for the data set, if the tape has standard labels (AC.2-R8-TAPE-5). - d) TAPEAUTHDSN=YES specified in SYS1.PARMLIB(DEVSUPxx): In this mode the system will check access based on the data set name specified by the user, regardless of the SETROPTS tape-related options in effect (AC.2-R8-TAPE-6). - e) TAPEAUTHF1=YES specified in SYS1.PARMLIB(DEVSUPxx) and either SETROPTS TAPEDSN specified or TAPEAUTHDSN=YES specified in SYS1.PARMLIB(DEVSUPxx): In this mode, in addition to the access check for the data set name specified by the user, the system will perform an additional check for the first data set on the tape (AC.2-R8-TAPE-7).
+Therefore, this mode should be used only if an active tape management system (DFSMSrmm for the evaluated configuration) is keeping track of tape contents, and will reject the tape volume request if the data set name does not match the name specified by the user {AC.2::AC.2-R8-TAPE-4}. - c) TAPEVOL class active, and SETROPTS TAPEDSN, and TAPEAUTHDSN=NO in SYS1.PARMLIB(DEVSUPxx), and with TAPEVOL profiles that contain RACF TVTOCs: In this mode RACF verifies that the user has specified the correct data set name, and then security for the data set is provided by the DATASET profile for the data set, if the tape has standard labels {AC.2::AC.2-R8-TAPE-5}. - d) TAPEAUTHDSN=YES specified in SYS1.PARMLIB(DEVSUPxx): In this mode the system will check access based on the data set name specified by the user, regardless of the SETROPTS tape-related options in effect {AC.2::AC.2-R8-TAPE-6}. - e) TAPEAUTHF1=YES specified in SYS1.PARMLIB(DEVSUPxx) and either SETROPTS

+TAPEDSN specified or TAPEAUTHDSN=YES specified in SYS1.PARMLIB(DEVSUPxx): In this mode, in addition to the access check for the data set name specified by the user, the system will perform an additional check for the first data set on the tape {AC.2::AC.2-R8-TAPE-7}.
 Note: This mode requires an active tape management system (DFSMSrmm for the evaluated configuration) which provides the data set name for the first fileon the tape.

-Note: For systems configured in LSPP mode, configuration option (a) above must be used to ensure proper auditing of data export and import.
+Note: For systems configured in Labeled Security Mode, configuration option (a) above must be used to ensure proper auditing of data export and import.

-6.3.2.4 Devices
+6.3.2.3 Devices

-A user authorized to define profiles in the DEVICES class can use this class to control which users can allocate unit record devices, teleprocessing or communications devices, and graphics devices (AC.2.43).
+A user authorized to define profiles in the DEVICES class can use this class to control which users can allocate unit record devices, teleprocessing or communications devices, and graphics devices {AC.2::AC.2.43}.
 For example, the DEVICES class can be used to ensure that only authorized users can allocate devices by name.
 The DEVICES class can not be used to protect other kinds of devices, such as tape or DASD devices.

-6.3.2.5 Terminals
+6.3.2.4 Terminals